rainrues/ticketbits/README.md

 Homepage has been updated since cloning.
 To see original copied page go to: https://web.archive.org/web/20190417003843/https://www.eventbrite.com/

 ### Technologies
-TicketBits uses React, Redux, and ES6 to dynamically generate the frontend, and Ruby on Rails for data management on the backend.
+TicketBits uses React, Redux, HTML/SASS and Javascript ES6 to dynamically generate the frontend, and SQL, PostgreSQL, ActiveRecord, and Ruby on Rails for data management on the backend.

 ## Features